umartechboy/PhysTrack/README.md

 Examples of some experiments can be viewed on the Smart Physics Lab website on [This Link](http://physlab.org/smart-physics/).

+[June 2015] EJP (European Journal of Physics) publishes "PhysTrack: A Matlab based environment for video tracking of kinematics in physics laboratory", which discusses PhysTrack and related concepts in detail.

 ## Requirements for performing an experiment with PhysTrack

 * In addition to having primary knowledge of kinematics, we assume that the user is accustomed with the basics of Matlab as well.